-This electric vehicle is no longer available.
+This electric vehicle is no longer in production and not available to buy new.
 The Peugeot iOn was available from April 2016 until February 2019.
 Financial data like price, leasing and company car tax were applicable to the final year of availability of the Peugeot iOn.

-The Peugeot iOn has a Recommend Retail Price (RRP) of £19,779 and an On The Road Price (OTR) of £20,495.
+The Peugeot iOn had a Recommend Retail Price (RRP) of £19,779 and an On The Road Price (OTR) of £20,495.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The Peugeot iOn is eligible for the Plug-In Car Grant (PICG) of £3,500.
-The grant will be applied to the final invoice price of the car.
+The Peugeot iOn was eligible for a Plug-In Car Grant (PICG) of £3,500.
 The OTR Price including the PICG for the Peugeot iOn is £16,995.

 Drivetrain and Performance

 The Peugeot iOn is a full electric vehicle (BEV).
 The maximum power of the Peugeot iOn is 47 kW (63 hp).
 The maximum torque is 145 lb-ft.
 The Peugeot iOn is rear wheel drive and can accelerate from 0 to 62 miles per hour in 15.9 seconds.
 The top speed is 81 mph.

 The battery of the Peugeot iOn has a total capacity of 16 kWh.
 The usable capacity is 14.5 kWh.
 A range of about 55 miles is achievable on a fully charged battery.
 The actual range will however depend on several factors including climate, terrain, use of climate control systems and driving style.

 For example: sustaining high speeds in cold weather could result in a range of around 35 mi.
 However, driving at low speeds in mild weather will increase the range to around 85 mi.